David Byrd (politician): COVID-19

 In June 2020, Byrd voted in support of Tennessee House Resolution 340 stating that "mainstream media has sensationalized the reporting on COVID-19 in the service of political agendas."
 In December 2020, Byrd was hospitalized with COVID-19.
 He had attended a caucus meeting with nearly 70 House Republicans in the House chamber on November 24, a week-and-a-half before he was hospitalized with the virus.
 He spent a total of eight months in the hospital, 55 days on a ventilator, and required a liver transplant in June 2021.
 His condition was so grave, that his family had planned for his funeral.
-After recovering from the disease, he tepidly urged people to get vaccinated saying "I understand the concerns of those who are hesitant [to get the vaccine].
+After recovering from the disease, he urged people to get vaccinated saying "I understand the concerns of those who are hesitant [to get the vaccine].
 To them, I would say COVID is real, and it is very dangerous.
 It is a disease that wants to kill us.
 Please consider getting vaccinated."

 However, on August 11, 2021, he joined all members of the state house Republican caucus in signing a letter to Governor Bill Lee asking him to prohibit mask and vaccine mandates.

 Byrd did not run for re-election in 2022.